 This sentience, which resides in the place of each being, falls into identification with that being, right down to the grossest physical level of the mineral world.
 Through the process of Evolution, sentience has evolved through mineral, plant, animal, and human, to rediscover its true nature by becoming increasingly aware of its ‘Reflexive Self-Consciousness’—which is the title of this book.

 Support your Local Bookshop – order through them.
-Also available to buy on
+Also available to buy as an eBook

 Paperback ISBN 978-1-872240-39-8